kaelzhang/node-ignore/README.md

 # ignore

-`ignore` is a manager and filter for .gitignore rules.
+`ignore` is a manager and filter according to the .gitignore [spec](http://git-scm.com/docs/gitignore).

 # Installation